Respect (song): Release and legacy

 The resulting song was featured on Franklin's 1967 breakthrough Atlantic Records debut album, I Never Loved a Man the Way I Love You.
 As the title track became a hit on both R&B and pop radio, Atlantic Records arranged for the release of this new version of "Respect" as a single.
+It was released on April 10, 1967.
 Cash Box called the single a "frantic, driving, wailing, up-beat workout."

 According to NPR, "So much of what made 'Respect' a hit—and an anthem—came from the Franklin rearrangement (including the Muscle Shoals musician's soulful guitar hook, the background vocals, and the added sax solo/chords).
 Franklin's rendition found greater success than the original, spending two weeks atop the Billboard Pop Singles chart, and eight weeks on the Billboard Black Singles chart.
 The changes in lyrics and production drove Franklin's version to become an anthem for the increasingly large Civil Rights and Women's Rights movements.
 She altered the lyrics to represent herself, a strong woman demanding respect from her man.
 Franklin's demands for "Respect" were "associated either with black freedom struggles or women's liberation."

 The song also became a hit internationally, reaching number 10 in the United Kingdom, and helping to transform Franklin from a domestic star into an international one.
 Otis Redding himself was impressed with the performance of the song.
 At the Monterey Pop Festival in the summer of the cover's release, he was quoted playfully describing "Respect" as the song "that a girl took away from me, a friend of mine, this girl she just took this song".
 "When her hit single 'Respect' climbed the charts in July 1967, some fans declared that the summer of 1967 was 'the summer of 'Retha, Rap, and Revolt.'"

 "Respect" has appeared in dozens of films and still receives consistent play on radio stations.
 In the 1970s, Franklin's version of the song came to exemplify the feminist movement.
 Producer Wexler said in a Rolling Stone interview, that Franklin's song was "global in its influence, with overtones of the civil-rights movement and gender equality.
 It was an appeal for dignity."
 Although she had numerous hits after "Respect", and several before its release, the song became Franklin's signature song and her best-known recording.
 I Never Loved a Man the Way I Love You was ranked eighty-third in Rolling Stone's "500 Greatest Albums of All Time" in 2003.
 A year later, "Respect" was fifth in the magazine's "500 Greatest Songs of All Time".

 In 2021, when The 500 Greatest Songs Of All Time was updated again, Franklin's cover of "Respect" was moved up to number 1.
-Bob Dylan's song "Like A Rolling Stone", which was originally at number one, is now listed at number 4.
+Bob Dylan's song "Like A Rolling Stone", which was originally at number 1, is now listed at number 4.
+In 2025, the publication ranked Franklin's cover at number 4 on its list of "The 100 Best Protest Songs of All Time."